diek/function_blog/python_functions.md

 5. **Speed up Code**, putting code in a function is far more efficient memory wise.

-**Note:** Steve McConnell wrote this great advice in <u>Code Complete</u>."One of the strongest mental blocks to creating effective functions is a reluctance to create a simple function for a simple purpose.
+**Note:** Steve McConnell wrote this great advice in <u>Code Complete</u>.
+"One of the strongest mental blocks to creating effective functions is a reluctance to create a simple function for a simple purpose.
 Constructing a whole function to contain two or three lines of code might seem like overkill, but experience shows how helpful a good small function can be.
 Small function offer several advantages. **One is that they improve readability**."
 That may not seem important now, but when you are writing larger programs it will certainly become clear.

 ## Overall structure of a python function